jm59psut/A--PI/README.md

 ## Developing New Scripts
-You will need Visual Studio Code or other Text Editor To Develop New Scripts just open the folder src from the fodler and start writing new body.ts file inside another folder for example src/testscript/body.ts After developing just rerun build.bat and restart the script.
+You will need Visual Studio Code or other Text Editor To Develop New Scripts:
+1)Open the folder src in Visual Studio Code
+2)Start writing new body.ts file inside another folder for example src/testscript/body.ts After developing just rerun build.bat and start.bat
 ## Script List
 ```
 1)Tower Range